 OIA’s Sustainability Working Group wants to make environmental and social best practices in the supply chain a core value in the outdoor industry.
-Sunday and Monday prior to Outdoor Retailer, will be dedicated to sustainability best practices.
+Tuesday and Wednesday prior to Outdoor Retailer will be dedicated to sustainability best practices.
 Please join us for these education packed and fun filled days.

-The meetings are free of charge, but registration is still required.
+The meetings are free of charge, but registration is required.

 Please contact firstname.lastname@example.org for more information.

 (agenda and details coming soon, scroll below to see last year’s agenda)